Closed-circuit television: Traffic flow monitoring

-In the United States, Britain, Canada, Australia and New Zealand, CCTV is widely used in schools due to its success in preventing bullying, vandalism, monitoring visitors and maintaining a record of evidence of a crime.
-There are some restrictions, cameras not being installed in areas where there is a "reasonable expectation of privacy", such as bathrooms, gym locker areas and private offices (unless consent by the office occupant is given).
-Cameras are generally acceptable in hallways, parking lots, front offices where students, employees, and parents come and go, gymnasiums, cafeterias, supply rooms and classrooms.
-Some teachers object to the installation of cameras.
+In the United States, Britain, Canada, Australia, and New Zealand, CCTV is widely used in schools to prevent bullying, vandalism, monitoring visitors, and maintaining a record of evidence of a crime.
+There are some restrictions: cameras are not typically installed in areas where there is a "reasonable expectation of privacy", such as bathrooms, gym locker areas, and private offices.
+Cameras are generally acceptable in parking lots, cafeterias, and supply rooms.
+Though some teachers object to the installation of cameras.
 A study of high school students in Israeli schools shows that students' views on CCTV used in school are based on how they think of their teachers, school, and authorities.
 It also stated that most students do not want CCTV installed inside a classroom.

-Use in private homes
+In private and public places

 Many homeowners choose to install CCTV systems either inside or outside their own homes, sometimes both.
-CCTV cameras are an effective deterrent to potential intruders as their use increases the risk of identification through the camera footage.
-If someone scouts through an affluent suburb seeking the easiest house to break into, having an obvious CCTV system, alarm or another security measure, makes the house appear to be a more difficult target so they will likely move on to the next house.

-Modern CCTV systems can be monitored through mobile phone apps which allows people to view live footage of their house from anywhere they have internet coverage.
-Some systems provide motion detection so when movement is detected, an alert can be sent to a phone.
+Modern CCTV systems can be monitored through mobile phone apps with internet coverage.
+Some systems also provide motion detection, so when movement is detected, an alert can be sent to a phone.

+On a driver-only operated train, CCTV cameras may allow the driver to confirm that people are clear of doors before closing them and starting the train.
+A trial by RET in 2011 with facial recognition cameras mounted on trams made sure that people who were banned from them did not sneak on anyway.
+CCTV has also been frequently operated in many department stores and shopping malls to mitigate concerns of potential theft.
+In some countries, malls must obtain approval from the Ministry of Interior (MOI) or Information Commissioner's Office (ICO) before installing CCTVs.
+Some organizations also use CCTV to monitor the actions of workers in a workplace.Many sporting events in the United States use CCTV inside the venue, either to display on the stadium or arena's scoreboard or in the concourse or restroom areas to allow people to view action outside the seating bowl.
+The cameras send the feed to a central control centre where a producer selects feeds to send to the television monitors that people can view.
+In a trial with CCTV cameras, football club fans no longer needed to identify themselves manually, but could pass freely after being authorized by the facial recognition system.

 Criminal use

 Criminals may use surveillance cameras to monitor the public.
-For example, a hidden camera at an ATM can capture people's PINs as they are entered, without their knowledge.
+For example, a hidden camera at an ATM can capture people's PINs as they are entered without their knowledge.
 The devices are small enough not to be noticed, and are placed where they can monitor the keypad of the machine as people enter their PINs.
 Images may be transmitted wirelessly to the criminal.
-Even lawful surveillance cameras sometimes have their data go into the hands of people who have no legal right to receive it.
+Even lawful surveillance cameras sometimes have their data received by people who have no legal right to receive it.

-Use in shopping malls & retail stores

-Theft is a huge concern for many department stores and shopping malls.
-CCTV helps to protect stores' assets, and ensures the safety of employees and customers.
-This instills a secure, safe, and inviting experience for visitors.

-It is even more important to choose the right camera.
-A CCTV system must have: